Pravargav/Amadeus/English/sentences.md

 -> I left my keys right here on the table.

--> opposite building

--> pretend

 -> Submit the assignment by 5 PM.
 (You can submit at 3 PM, 4 PM, or 5 PM — but not after 5.)

--> It rained during the night/the meeting.

 -> He walked across the road.(From One Side to the Other).